artem-shorokhov/ansible-role-mysql/README.md

 ### Vagrant

 - `vagrant up` - create virtual machine and provision it with Ansible playbook
-- `vagrant ssh` - login into Ansible server
+- `vagrant ssh` - login into virtual machine